 John and James Bowen continued to live at 14 Marlborough until their deaths, both in 1940: James Bowen in June of 1940, and John Bowen in December of 1940.

 In September of 1941, he filed for (and subsequently received) permission to convert 14 Marlborough from a single-family dwelling into a lodging house.

 By 1942, 14 Marlborough had become the home of Henry Lawton and his wife, Winifred M. (Lyons) Lawton, who operated it as a lodging house.
 They previously had been lodgers at 215 Commonwealth, and before that had operated a lodging house at 49 Commonwealth.

 On January 1, 1946, the Lawtons acquired 14 Marlborough from S. Clifford Speed.
 By 1946, they had been joined by their daughter, Winifred.
 On July 12, 1951, they added their daughter as an additional owner of the property, and on August 15, 1958, Henry and Winifred Lawton transferred the property to their daughter, Winifred.

 Henry Lawton died in 1959.
 Winifred (Lyons) Lawton and Winifred Lawton continued to live at 14 Marlborough and operate it as a lodging house.

 In June of 1952, Winifred Lawton acquired 12 Marlborough, joining with Marion B. Steeves and Mildred M. Baird in the purchase.

 Winifred (Lyons) Lawton died in February of 1968.
-Her daughter continued lived at 14 Marlborough until the early 1970s.
+Her daughter continued to live at 14 Marlborough until the early 1970s.

 On May 4, 1971, 14 Marlborough was purchased from Winifred Lawton by Anthony P. Baker.
 He continued to operate it as a lodging house.
 On January 5, 1972, he transferred the property to himself as general partner in Bay Associates LP.